-What about use cases
+Datacenter use cases

 The application areas of hyperconverged infrastructure solutions are rapidly expanding.
 Our colleague, Paul Dumitrescu, Data Center Consultant at Datanet Systems, briefly outlined three common scenarios for using HCI solutions:

 Virtualization and VDI – One of the most important virtualization benefits is the ability to integrate the hardware layer.
 The software components for managing a virtual infrastructure that runs within the hypervisor and monitors the hyperconvergence infrastructure, help integrate it.
-The benefits of this type of implementation are: • reducing thefootprint of data centers; • Improving IT operational efficiency • Optimizing user experiences.
+The benefits of this type of implementation are: • reducing the footprint of data centers; • Improving IT operational efficiency • Optimizing user experiences.
 In addition, organizations that plan to adopt virtual desktop infrastructure (VDI) should take into account the hyperconvergent infrastructure solutions, considering that the implementation of VDI on such infrastructure will provide a number of immediate benefits: • Integrated VDI, hypervisor convergence and management; • Fast migration of VMs and applications; • Higher levels of user applications, desktops and user densities.

-Integration of automation, orchestration and analysis – Cisco Hyperflex offers a number of interfaces that provide programmability, automation and reporting.
+Datacenter integration of automation, orchestration and analysis – Cisco Hyperflex offers a number of interfaces that provide programmability, automation and reporting.
 These interfaces include REST APIs and Command Line Interface (CLI) for script automation, allowing tools such as VMware vRealize Automation (vRA) or Microsoft System Center and Windows Azure Pack to easily create custom interfaces (graphs or otherwise) for Cisco Hyperflex.
 It also allows developers to create their own personalized UIs and access Cisco Hyperflex analysis data.
 In addition, core analysis information integrates with storage space, VMs, workload performance, CPU utilization and even with user operating experience on account on giving administrators a complete picture of their environment